2b-t/linux-realtime/doc/PreemptRt.md

 The set-up of `PREEMPT_RT` basically consists in **installing a new kernel** either from an existing **Debian package** that was compiled by somebody else for you (e.g. Ubuntu realtime-kernel), by creating a Debian package yourself by recompiling the kernel or installing it directly.
 After that you will have to perform a restart and booting into that freshly installed kernel as well as potentially changing the boot order in order to not having to boot into it manually at start-up.

+The set-up on **Nvidia Jetson** edge compute devices is slightly different and is discussed in a dedicated section at the end of this document.

 The huge difference a `PREEMPT_RT`-patched kernel has on the **latency** of a system can be seen in the graphs below for two different systems (refer to the real-time optimizations for a more precise explanation of how these graphs can be obtained).
 Note that both graphs are double-logarithmical plots and as such the difference at a first glance might not seem as big.
 But as can be seen from the maximum latencies the latency of a `PREEMPT_RT`-patched system is roughly **between one to two orders of magnitude lower**.
 For any real-time determinism this maximum latency is much more important than the average latency.

 #### Lenovo ThinkStation P500